knu2/warp-gh-demo/.github/warp_review_prompt.md

 - Error handling and logging
 - Documentation updates (README, comments)

-## Required Output Format
+## Output Format

+Structure your review as follows:

 ## Summary
-[2-3 sentence overview of what the changes do and their impact]
+Provide a 2-3 sentence overview of what the changes do and their overall impact.

 ## Issues Found
-Total: [X critical, Y important, Z minor]
+List the total count of issues by severity.

-### 🔴 Critical (Must Fix)
+### 🔴 Critical Issues
-[Issues that will break functionality, cause data loss, or create security vulnerabilities]
+List any issues that will break functionality, cause data loss, or create security vulnerabilities.
+For each issue include:
-- **Issue Title** - filename and line number
+- Issue title with filename and line number
-  - **Problem**: What's wrong
-  - **Fix**: Specific solution
-  - **Impact**: Why this is critical
+- Problem description
+- Suggested fix
+- Impact explanation

-### 🟡 Important (Should Fix)
+### 🟡 Important Issues
-[Issues that impact user experience, code maintainability, or performance]
+List issues that impact user experience, code maintainability, or performance.
+For each issue include:
-- **Issue Title** - filename and line number
+- Issue title with filename and line number
-  - **Problem**: What's wrong
-  - **Fix**: Specific solution
+- Problem description
+- Suggested fix
-  - **Impact**: Why this should be addressed
+- Why it should be addressed

-### 🟢 Minor (Consider)
+### 🟢 Minor Suggestions
-[Nice-to-have improvements and suggestions]
+List nice-to-have improvements.
+For each suggestion include:
-- **Suggestion** - filename and line number
+- Title with filename and line number
-  - **Description**: Brief description and why it would help
+- Brief description and benefit

 ## Security Assessment
-[List any security issues found or state "✅ No security issues found"]

-Security concerns to check:
+Evaluate these security aspects:
 - Input validation
-- Authentication/authorization
+- Authentication and authorization
 - Sensitive data handling
 - API security
 - Dependency vulnerabilities

+State findings or note if no security issues found.

 ## Performance Considerations
-[List any performance issues or state "✅ No performance concerns"]

-Performance aspects to review:
+Evaluate these performance aspects:
 - Algorithm efficiency
 - Resource usage
-- Async/await patterns
+- Async patterns
 - Database queries
 - API call optimization

+State findings or note if no performance concerns.

 ## Good Practices Observed
-[Highlight what was done well - positive reinforcement is important!]
+Highlight positive aspects of the code.
+Positive reinforcement is important!
-- ✅ [Specific good practice]
-- ✅ [Another positive aspect]

 ## Test Coverage
-**Assessment:** [Good/Adequate/Needs Improvement]

-**Missing Tests** (if any):
+Assess test coverage as Good, Adequate, or Needs Improvement.

+If tests are missing, list:
-1. Component or function name
+- What component or function needs tests
-   - What to test: Specific functionality
+- What specific functionality to test
-   - Why important: Impact if it fails
+- Why it's important
-   - Suggested test: One sentence description
+- Brief test suggestion

-## Recommendations
+## Recommendation

-**Merge Decision:**
+Make a merge decision:
-- [ ] ✅ Ready to merge as-is
+- Ready to merge as-is, OR
-- [ ] ⚠️  Ready to merge with minor issues to address in follow-up
+- Ready to merge with minor follow-up items, OR
-- [ ] ❌ Requires fixes before merging
+- Requires fixes before merging

-**Priority Actions:**
-1. Most important action needed, if any
-2. Second priority, if applicable
-3. Additional improvements, if suggested

-**Rationale:**
+List priority actions needed.

-Brief explanation of your recommendation
+Explain your recommendation rationale.

 ## Questions for Author
-Any clarifications needed about the approach, design decisions, or implementation
+List any clarifications needed about the approach, design decisions, or implementation.

 ---